545 Colombo Street, Christchurch Central City, Christchurch 8011, New Zealand

 The motel owner recommended this restaurant.
 It is very cost-effective and is near New World.
 There were many Chinese people eating there around 2 o'clock.
 After we sat down, a group of tourists came.
 The business was very hot.
 We ordered one Teochew fried rice, one salt and pepper chicken wings, one boiled beef, and one mixed broth. #Teochew fried rice# You can tell it is fried in a big oil pan with Chinese characteristics.
 The rice is very fragrant. #Salt and pepper chicken wings# It's fried okay, not sprinkled with salt and pepper. #Boiled beef# The taste is okay, not very spicy. #Mixed broth# Similar to rice noodle, but harder than rice noodle and tastes quite light.

-It is not in the central business and residential area, but it is also within the ring road, so it has become a designated restaurant for the tour group.
-The environment of New Zealand's panoramic view is very clean, so there is no doubt that the restaurant hygiene is OK.
-It's just that the paved surface is relatively small, about seven or eight large tables and a few small tables can only be placed.
-In our tourist season, turning over the table and waiting to become the norm, cleaning up the tableware in a hurry, messy is inevitable.
-As Cantonese people, it is difficult to accept that their tea is almost cold, and it is useless to use it to dry the tableware.
-In addition, there is only one bathroom, and there is a long queue after eating.
-I have never had much hope for group meals, but it is quite authentic here, especially steamed fish, fried cabbage heart and other Cantonese dishes that make people eat back to their hometown, but the soup is indeed a little cold.
+This place is not in the commercial and residential center, but it is also within the ring road, so it has become a designated restaurant for tourist groups.
+The environment of New Zealand is very clean, so there is no doubt that the hygiene of the restaurant is OK.
+It's just that the shop is relatively small, and it can only accommodate about seven or eight large tables and a few small tables.
+In our peak tourist season, waiting for tables to turn over has become the norm, and cleaning up the tableware is hasty, so mess is inevitable.
+As a Cantonese, it is difficult to accept that their tea is almost cold, and it is useless for washing tableware.
+In addition, there is only one toilet, and every time after eating, you have to wait in a long line.
+I have never had high hopes for group meals, but the ones here are quite authentic, especially Cantonese dishes such as steamed fish and stir-fried choy sum, which make people taste the taste of home, but the soup is indeed a bit shabby.